KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 :7: Add a marker.
 Only here you have the possibility to add multiple markers with an interval.

 :8: Edit a selected marker.
-The same as double-clicking a marker under point 4, or timeline marker in the :ref:`timeline ruler<timeline_ruler>`.
+The same as double-clicking a marker under point 4, or timeline markers in the :ref:`timeline ruler<timeline_ruler>`.

 :9: Delete the selected marker(s).

 :10: Set the default category for new markers.

-:11: Timeline Marker only: :ref:`Locks Timeline Markers <move_edit_guides>`.
+:11: Timeline Markers only: :ref:`Locks Timeline Markers <move_edit_guides>`.
 Locked when the background is light gray (as shown on the screenshot).

 :12: Refresh all thumbnails when thumbnails are enabled